Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 Quite a few new things here:

-1. The HTML form **action**: The target URL when the user submits, goes to the polls:vote url.
-Django uses the url name to provide the actual url.
+1. The HTML form **action**: The target url when the user submits the form, goes to the `polls:vote` url.
+Django uses the url's name, to provide the actual url path.
-2. The HTML form **method** is "post", so the view will read the data in request.POST
+2. The HTML form **method** is "post", so the view will read the form's data in `request.POST`.
 3. A loop that adds a radio button for each choice
-4. A **submit** button.
+4. A `submit` button.
-5. Django renders the form fields, but the you define the **form tag** and the **submit button**.
+5. Django renders the form fields, but the you define the `form` tag, and the `submit` button.

+## View that Accepts a Form

 Add the view code that will handle the (truth) form.
 Edit the views file:

 	you@dev-machine: nano polls/views.py

-The imports statements should look like this:
+The `import` statements should look like this:

 	from django.core.urlresolvers import reverse
 	from django.http import HttpResponse,HttpResponseRedirect, Http404